 Class names are represented in monospaced font, as are method names.
-For example:
+For example: "The Environment() constructor returns an Environment class object."
+"DbEnv::open() is a DbEnv class method."

 Variable or non-literal text is presented in italics.
 For example: "Go to your DBXML\INSTALL directory."